material-components/material-components-web/packages/mdc-select/bottom-line/README.md

   </a>
 </div>-->

-Select labels display the type of input a field requires.
-Every select should have a label.
-Labels are aligned with the input line and always visible.
-They can be resting (when a select is inactive and empty) or floating.
-The label is a text caption or description for the select.
+Select bottom line animates activation and deactivation state as the select focuses and blurs.
+Every select should have a bottom line.

 ## Design & API Documentation